 AJAX Pagination with PHP

-In this tutorial, we are going to see an example PHP code to add pagination to a list of records retrieved from database.
-I am using AJAX to fetch records for each page from database with jQuery.
+In this tutorial, we will see an example PHP code to add pagination to a list of records retrieved from a database.
+I am using AJAX to fetch records for each page from the database with jQuery.

-In a previous tutorial, we have seen already about AJAX pagination using jQuery.
-In this example, I have added an option to choose pagination format and also I have changed the look and feel to enrich the per-page design.
+In a previous tutorial, we have already seen AJAX pagination using jQuery.
+In this example, I have added an option to choose a pagination format, and also I have changed the look and feel to enrich the per-page design.

-Refer the fully featured PHP pagination using MySQL database for the best PHP script for pagination.
+Refer to the fully featured PHP pagination using MySQL database for the best PHP script for pagination.

 View Demo